If you ever sat down to create a sales message, you’ve probably gone through a process to discover a few vital things about your target audience.

 When I start building a marketing message…

-- I’m gonna to sell mud runs to the people who already running races.
+- I’m gonna sell mud runs to the people who already running races.

-- I’m gonna to sell cookbooks to people already buying cookbooks.
+- I’m gonna sell cookbooks to people already buying cookbooks.

 - I’m going to go sell software to people who’ve already bought software.